 On 4 April 2012, India's Atomic Energy Regulatory Board (AERB) became the first new member in the MDEP since its inception in 2006.
 Read more...

-Working groups for each new reactor design will share information and co-operate on specific reactor design evaluations and construction.
-Participants in these working groups will include countries actively reviewing, preparing to review or constructing the specific reactor design.
+Working groups for each new reactor design will share information and co-operate on specific reactor design evaluations, construction, commissioning, and early phase operation.
+Participants in these working groups should be MDEP member regulatory authorities (or their technical support organisations) who are interested in a specific reactor design and are willing and capable of contributing positively to the group’s activities.
 Design-specific working groups will be formed when three or more countries express an interest in working together.